swcarpentry/sql-novice-survey/reference.md

 :   A set of data in a [relational database](#relational-database)
     organized into a set of [records](#record),
     each having the same named [fields](#field).

+wildcard
+:   A character used in pattern matching.
+    In SQL's `like` operator,
+    the wildcard "%" matches zero or more characters, so that `%able%` matches "fixable" and "tablets".